go-redis/docs/docs/ring.md

 available to the client and does not do any coordination when shard state is changed.

 Ring should be used when you need multiple Redis servers for caching and can tolerate losing data when one of the servers dies.
-Otherwise you should use Redis Cluster.
+Otherwise you should use Redis Cluster or Redis Server.

+## Quickstart

 To create a Ring cluster that consists of 3 shards: